 Notice in these highlights from the 2011 WTA Championships how Petra Kvitova aggressively moves Carline Wozniacki around the court and attacks the net.
 This match was a superb example of how to play to beat the counterpuncher.

 Style 4: The All-Court Player

-Examples of ATP and WTA Pros who are All-Court Players
+ATP and WTA Pros Who Are All-Court Players

 Roger Federer (Switzerland)